 - Interventions to prevent blood loss during the treatment of pre-cancerous abnormalities in the cervix (cervical intraepithelial neoplasia).

-- The use of retinoids (vitamin A derivatives) to prevent cervical intraepithelial neoplasia (CIN) progression
+- The use of retinoids (vitamin A derivatives) to prevent progression of cervical intra-epithelial neoplasia (CIN)

 - No clear evidence to show any one optimal surgical technique is superior for treating pre-cancerous cervix abnormalities